 This is where most of the “musical” bass information is.
 The fundamental frequencies of many instruments are in this range, including the fundamental frequency of most human voices!

 250 Hz – 500 Hz = Low Mids

 This range contains the stronger harmonics of the bass instruments and the fundamentals of some higher-pitched instruments.
 Too much response in this band may cause the microphone to sound “muddy.”
 Not enough response in this band may cause the mic to sound too thin.

 The human ear starts getting more sensitive in this range.
 This range contains weaker harmonics from bass instruments and stronger harmonics from higher-pitched instruments.

 2 kHz – 4 kHz = High Mids

 The human ear is the most sensitive in this range.
-A microphone that has a substantial boost or cut in this band will not recreate the timbre of a sound very accurately.
+A microphone that has a substantial boost or cut in this band will not accurately recreate a sound's timbre.

 4 kHz – 6 kHz = Presence

 If a microphone is sensitive in this range, it may add more presence to the sound, or it may sound harsh.
 There's a fine line.